The Twelve Chairs (1970 film): Filming

 Principal photography for the film took place in Yugoslavia, primarily in the Belgrade region, including the present-day Croatian city, Dubrovnik, from 25 August to mid November 1969.
 Production began at Kosutnjak Studios in Belgrade, where Brooks was given a crew of either eighty or one thousand people after negotiating with the Yugoslav government.
 The crew could not understand what Brooks would say on set because he only knew English.
 During filming in Dubrovnik of a scene where DeLuise destroys some of the chairs, Brooks, frustrated by a difficult shot, threw his director's chair into the Adriatic Sea.
 This infuriated the film crew, who stopped working and threatened to strike.
 Confused, Brooks asked the cinematographer, Djordje Nikolic, why this was happening, to which Nikolic responded in a whisper: "You’ve just thrown the people’s chair into the Adriatic.
 This is a communist country.
 Everything belongs to the people.
 The cameras, the celluloid.
 You’re making a people’s picture."
 Brooks replied: "Tell them I profoundly apologize for hurling the people’s chair into the Adriatic.
 I’ll never do that again.
 And I’d like to extend my profound regrets."
 After reconciling with the crew, they all toasted to Vinjak and got drunk, spending the rest of the day carousing and kissing each other.
 Brooks said he "learned to respect the people's chair."

 Brooks had an energetic directing style.
 A tree obstructed the view of a shot, so he tried to pull it out of the ground.
 In a scene where Langella was instructed to row a boat across the moonlight, he went so far out into the ocean that, at three in the morning, Brooks had to enter the ocean himself and swim to find him.
 Being of Russian Jewish descent, Brooks relished his time in Yugoslavia and felt like he had come home, and called the filming of the movie a "great, great adventure."

 Langella fell while picking up Moody in the filming of a scene, cutting his buttocks.
-While recovering in bed, DeLuise entered his room dressed as a nurse, and said to him: "How do you do?
+While he was recovering in bed, DeLuise entered his room dressed as a nurse, and said to him: "How do you do?
 I'm Nurse DeLuise.
 I'm here to tend your wounds."
 Langella was paid a very low amount of money, humorously stating he was paid "about 45 cents to do the movie."